New Mexico Department of Game and Fish: Fishing

 and to stock the many lakes and the four hundred miles of mountain streams with native trout.

 As of 1989, the Fish Management Division operated six hatcheries: Glenwood Hatchery, Lisboa Springs Hatchery, Parkview Hatchery, Red River Hatchery, Seven Springs Hatchery and Rock Lake Hatchery.
 The last hatches walleye while the others hatch trout or kokanee.

 The discovery of whirling disease, Myxobolus cerebralis, in the early 1990s had a devastating effect, since some fish from five of the six hatcheries tested positive, and Game and Fish decided they should not stock any fish from hatcheries with known diseases.
-The hatcheries will have to be rebuilt.
+The hatcheries were rebuilt with the most recent one being Los Ojos Fish Hatchery and it being finished in 2009 after a whirling disease outbreak in 2004.

 Other activities

 The Department of Game and Fish operates the Ladd S. Gordon Waterfowl Complex, a group of four conservation area in New Mexico devoted to assisting birdlife in the region with Waterfowl Management Areas at La Joya, Bernardo, Casa Colorada, and Belen.